The-HMI-Guy/Solidity-NFT-Masterclass/README.md

-# This Project Will Upload an NFT Collection Onto Ethereum
+# This Project Will Upload an NFT Collection Onto Ethereum's Test Network Rinkeby

 ---